shateq/hello-world/README.md

 - Shell
 - PHP
 - Dart
-- Java
-- Kotlin
+- F#
-- Groovy
+- R
 - Ruby
 - Lua
 - COBOL
 - Haskell
 - Rust
 - Julia

+- Java
+- Kotlin
+- Groovy
+- Scala

 - C
 - C++
-- F#
-- R

 ## Free to browse and learn
 You can download the repository to test out the code.
 Have fun.